-BLUEFISH fishing has not been consistent as it should be for this time of year.
-Larger bluefish weighing in the lower teens have been attacking bunker schools in the lower tidal rivers during dawn and dusk and along some eastern reefs.
-Eastern sound has seen much better fishing for "alligator" blues.
+BLUEFISH is improving daily in the east.
+Central and western sound anglers continue to wait for large numbers of bluefish to arrive, especially around upcoming tournaments.
+Eastern Sound has seen much better fishing for "alligator" blues.
 Bluefish fishing spots include the reefs off Watch Hill, the Race, Thames River, Sluiceway, Plum Gut, Pigeon Rip, lower Connecticut River, Long Sand Shoal, Sixmile Reef, Falkner Island area, New Haven Harbor and upper reaches, lower Housatonic River, buoys 18 and 20 off Stratford Point, Stratford Shoal/Middleground, Penfield Reef, and Cable and Anchor Reef.
-SNAPPER fishing has improved in the tidal creeks and rivers with fish measuring now about 4 to 6 inches in length

-SUMMER FLOUNDER (FLUKE) fishing is improving with the sea bass migrating east and the influx of bait species occurring.
-Fishing is fair but you have to put your time in to land a legal-sized fish.
-Still some double digit doormat fluke are being caught by lucky anglers in the Eastern and Central Sound.
-Live lining snapper blues in deep water (80 to 100') is the preferred method by fluke sharpies.
+SUMMER FLOUNDER (FLUKE) fishing is fair but you have to put your time in to land legal -sized fish.
+Still some double digit doormat fluke being caught by lucky anglers.
+Apparently, the bite is still in very shallow water (6 to 25 feet).
+Hit those beach areas where all the bait is stacked up.
+Typically, live lining snapper blues in deep water (80 to 100') is the preferred method by fluke sharpies.
 The usual summer flounder spots include the south shore of Fishers Island (Isabella Beach, Wilderness Point), Napatree Point and along the beach, off the Stonington breakwater, mouth of the Mystic River over to Groton Long Point, Twotree Island Channel, Black Point/Niantic Bay including the Bloody Grounds, Sound View Beach, Long Sand Shoal, Falkner Island area, New Haven Harbor, off the mouth of the Housatonic River during the flood tide, and around the Norwalk Islands.
 Minimum size is 19 inches and the daily creel limit is 4 fish per person.
 CT Bait & Tackleshop List

 HICKORY SHAD fishing is fair in the Black Hall River/Lieutenant River and the lower Connecticut River (DEEP Marine Headquarters fishing pier).
-Fishing remains good at Fort Trumbull, Black Hall, Clinton Harbor River systems and the lower Connecticut River (DEEP Marine Headquarters fishing pier).
+Fishing remains good at Fort Trumbull, Black Hall, Clinton Harbor River systems.
 Both snappers and hickory shad can be found schooling together at these locations.
-Tie on a silver willowleaf lure (add a 14-20 inch leader) with a slip sinker above the swivel along with light tackle (6lb test main line).
-Cast to current breaks/channels and retrieve the lure and hold on/have fun...
+Tie on a silver willowleaf lure (add a 12-20 inch leader) with a slip sinker above the swivel along with light tackle (6lb test main line).
+Cast to current breaks/channels and retrieve the lure and hold on/have fun.